Our objective is to be the world’s leading and most respected international bank

-A network of businesses connecting the world: HSBC is well positioned to capture the growing international trade and capital flows.
+A network of businesses connecting the world: HSBC is well positioned to capture international trade and capital flows.
 Our global reach and range of services place us in a strong position to serve clients as they grow from small enterprises into large multinationals

 Investor Update 2015